miraygundogdu/insider-test-cases/README.md

 ## Run insider test in your local env
 If you're on macOS, you just need to go main folder of the project and run `python main.py` command.
 The selenium browser should be open and all tests are should be passed.

-I recorded a loom for you if you don't have a time to run this project in your local env, you can watch the whole test suite.
-Click to watch [the loom video](url).